gb160/gb160.github.io/installation.md

 ## When the app is installed

-You will need internet access on the device for the initial activation.
+**You will need internet access on the device for the initial activation.**

-* When the app is installed, on the iDevice go to iOS Settings app -> Mod DJI Fly
+When the app is installed
+* On the iDevice go to iOS Settings app -> Mod DJI Fly
-* Then enter your login details in the login field.
+* Enter your login details in the login field.
-* Then open the Mod DJI Fly app (if you've already opened the app after installation, force close it, then re-open it)
+* Open the Mod DJI Fly app (if you've already opened the app after installation, force close it, then re-open it)
-* agree to the normal prompts exactly how you would on the stock app.
+* Agree to the normal prompts exactly how you would on the stock app.
 * **The only very important prompt is to allow location services**

 Once you get to the DJI Fly home screen, go back to the iOS settings and verify that in the status field it now says 'Activated'.